pods-framework/pods/readme.txt

 * Fixed: Issue when mbstring module is not active.
 * Fixed: Issue with markdown module header causing activation errors.
 * New Filter: 'pods_admin_components_menu' to add/edit components submenu items.
+* Added: Ability to use pods() without any parameters.
+Will pull the pod object based off of the current WP_Query queried object / object id

 = 2.4 - April 16th, 2014 =
 * After a long road, we've got a new minor release out that fixes a large number of outstanding bugs and adds a few improvements that were within reach right away.